 100+ essays on literary topics

-Neil Rathmell grew up in Yorkshire, read English at Jesus College, Cambridge, taught English and drama at secondary schools in Cheshire, Co.
-Durham and Shropshire, where he became County Adviser for Drama and the Arts, and is now back in Yorkshire.
+I grew up in Yorkshire, read English at Jesus College, Cambridge and went on to teach English and drama at secondary schools in Cheshire, Co.
+Durham and Shropshire, where I became County Adviser for Drama and the Arts.
+Now I am back in Yorkshire.

-Faber & Faber included two of his short stories in Introduction 4 – stories by new writers (1970) and went on to publish his first novel, The Old School (1976).
+Not long after I had left Cambridge and started work as an English teacher, Faber & Faber included two of my short stories in Introduction 4 – stories by new writers.
+My first novel, The Old School, was published by Faber & Faber in 1976.

 ‘Integrity and exactness shine forth from every page.’
 The Sunday Times.